 If you have a project that is going to take six months to complete, you’re likely to need only 25% to 35% of the total loan amount upfront.
 The rest will be paid in stages as the project progresses.
 If you choose a signature loan, second mortgage, or cash out refinance, you begin paying interest on the entire amount borrowed immediately.
 With a HELOC, you only pay interest on the money you are using.
 Your interest savings can be significant.
 You can also benefit from a HELOC when the exact cost of a project is unknown in advance.

 *HELOC interest rates are variable, based on an index plus a margin and may vary after the account is open.
 The index is PRIME as published in the Wall Street Journal.
 The rate effective on the first day of the billing cycle will be based on the index as of the last day of the preceding month.
-The APR range is 3.50% to 18.00%.
+The APR range is 5.00% to 18.00%.
 The rate is subject to adjust monthly.
 The margin will be based on your credit score, debt ratio, and loan to value – see lender for additional details.
 There is an annual fee in the amount of $60 which is waived the 1st year.
 The minimum loan amount is $10,000 with a required initial draw of $1,000.
 Twenty-four draws (6 per quarter) are allowed annually, with a 5 year draw period and a 10 year payback equaling a 15 year term.
 Monthly payments are 1.50% of the principal balance during the draw period and amortized to payoff in 10 years when the 5 year draw period is over.
 Property insurance with La Cap listed as lien holder is required, as is flood insurance if applicable.
-Loan to value allowed up to 80%; mobile home w/land combination 70%.
+Loan to value allowed up to 80%.
 Higher loan to value will be determined on an exception basis.
 Closing cost will be $0.00 to $900.
 Closing cost does not include full appraisal fee if appraisal is required.
 La Cap will pay the closing costs; however, these costs will be charged back to the borrower(s) if the HELOC is closed within twenty-four (24) months of origination.
+Other restrictions may apply.